robsonalvz/kafka-example/README.md

     python producer.py
 ```

-You can now access start consumers, open each of consumers in different terminals
+You can now access consumers, open each of consumers in different terminals

 ````
 node consumer-avg.js